Cyrus Habib: State legislature

 In 2012, Habib won a seat in the Washington House of Representatives, defeating two-term Redmond City Councilman Hank Myers and gaining 61% of the vote.
 He was elected to represent Washington's 48th Legislative District, which includes Bellevue, Clyde Hill, Hunts Point, Kirkland, Medina, Redmond, and Yarrow Point.
-Habib set a record for the most money ever raised (over $340,000) in a State House race in Washington.
+Habib set a record for the most money ever raised in a State House race in Washington.
 In the House of Representatives, Habib was selected by his peers to serve as Vice Chair of the House Committee on Technology and Economic Development.

 In 2014, Habib was elected to the Washington State Senate with 65% of the vote to succeed controversial Senate Majority Leader Rodney Tom as State Senator from the 48th Legislative District.
 Immediately after his election to the State Senate, Habib was elected Senate Democratic Whip by his fellow Democrats, placing him in one of the top leadership positions in the State Senate.

-Lieutenant Governor
+Lieutenant governor

-Shortly before the 2016 legislative session, Habib announced his campaign for Lieutenant Governor of Washington, challenging embattled twenty-year incumbent Brad Owen.
+Shortly before the 2016 legislative session, Habib announced his campaign for the independently elected office of Lieutenant Governor of Washington, challenging embattled twenty-year incumbent Brad Owen.
 Several months later, Owen, who had previously filed campaign paperwork, announced that he would in fact not seek reelection.
 Habib went on to win the primary election against ten other candidates, including long-time State Senators Karen Fraser and Steve Hobbs.
 Another senior legislator, Speaker pro tem of the Washington House of Representatives Jim Moeller was also a candidate but ultimately discontinued his campaign.
 Habib defeated Republican Marty McClendon by a nine-point margin in the November 2016 general election.
-He raised over $1.1 million, and was supported in his campaign by President Barack Obama, who endorsed him and recorded robocalls encouraging voters to cast their ballots for him.
+He set another record by raising $1.1 million, and was supported in his campaign by President Barack Obama, who endorsed him and recorded robocalls encouraging voters to cast their ballots for him.

-As Lieutenant Governor, he also served as President of the Washington State Senate.

-On February 22, 2020, Habib endorsed South Bend Mayor Pete Buttigieg for president in anticipation of primary balloting on March 10.
-He co-chaired the Western states effort for Buttigieg.
+Democratic Party Leadership

+During his time in office, Habib also served as a member of the Democratic National Committee, and as co-chair of the Democratic Lt.
+Governor's Association.
+In 2016, Habib was chosen by the leadership of the Democratic National Committee to serve as one of 25 appointed members of the party's Platform Committee.

+Habib served as western co-chair of Pete Buttigieg's 2020 campaign for president.

 Other affiliations

 During his career in state politics, Habib maintained a number of other affiliations.
-Beginning in 2013, he was Professor and Distinguished Lawmaker in Residence at the Seattle University School of Law, teaching upper-level courses and conducts research on issues at the convergence of technology and public policy.
+Beginning in 2013, he was Professor and Distinguished Lawmaker in Residence at the Seattle University School of Law, teaching upper-level courses.

-A member of the Council on Foreign Relations, he has also served on the boards of a number of nonprofit organizations, including the Seattle Symphony, Seattle Children's Hospital Foundation, the 5th Avenue Theatre, the Bellevue College Foundation, and the Bellevue Downtown Association.
+A member of the Council on Foreign Relations, he has also served on the boards of a number of nonprofit organizations, including the Seattle Symphony, Seattle Children's Hospital Foundation, and the 5th Avenue Theatre.